dawidl022/go-const-generics/projects/go-generic-array-sizes/proposal/issue.md

 they are broader than this proposed interface).

 Array types accept two "type" parameters - the length and the element type.
-The bound of the length parameter is exactly the `const` interface.
+The constraint of the length parameter is exactly the `const` interface.
 This proposal generalises the `const` interface to be applicable to user-defined type parameters - those we know from generics.

 Since all type parameters also implement their own constraints (i.e. a type